prcore/docs/content/development/plugin-system/add-new-plugin/algorithm.md

 Please store your trained model by utilizing `self.set_data_value(key, value)`.
 For example, you can store the trained model by using `self.set_data_value("model", model)`.

 PrCore will take care of persistency and load the data when needed.
 Follwing previous example, if you want to fetch the model, you can use `self.get_data()["model"]`.

+The expected output is a string.
+An empty string means that the algorithm is ready to be used.
+If the string is not empty, PrCore will show the error message to the user.

 ## predict